IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 With reference to {{fig-p-pnc}}, P-PNCs are responsible for the
 following:

-1. To expose to MDSC their respective detailed TE topology;
+1. To expose to MDSC their respective detailed TE topology

-1. To perform single-layer, single-domain local TE path computation, when requested by the MDSC, between two PEs (for single-domain end-to-end TE path) or between PEs and BRs for an inter-domain TE path selected by the MDSC;
+1. To perform single-layer, single-domain local TE path computation, when requested by the MDSC, between two PEs (for single-domain end-to-end TE path) or between PEs and BRs for an inter-domain TE path selected by the MDSC.

 1. To configure the routers in their respective domain to setup a TE path;